zcdong/Devguide/book/external-position.md

 This page aims at getting a PX4 based system using position data from sources other than GPS (such as motion capture systems like VICON and Optitrack and vision based estimation systems like [ROVIO](https://github.com/ethz-asl/rovio), [SVO](https://github.com/uzh-rpg/rpg_svo) or [PTAM](https://github.com/ethz-asl/ethzasl_ptam) )

 Position estimates can be sent both from an onboard computer as well as from offboard (example : VICON).
 This data is used to update its local position estimate relative to the local origin.
-Heading from the vision/motion capture system can also be optionally intergrated by the attitude estimator.
+Heading from the vision/motion capture system can also be optionally integrated by the attitude estimator.

 The system can then be used for applications such as position hold indoors or waypoint navigation based on vision.